Congratulations — you managed to get an interview for a position at your dream company. But don't start celebrating just yet.

-Arriving late is so avoidable but a common complaint of many interviewers.
-Gary McKraken, author of “Successful Interview Tips, Techniques and Methods For Job Seekers and Career Changers” suggests, “Do a spot of reconnaissance first so you know where [the company] is, how to get there, where to park or what the public transport links are.”
+While arriving late is largely avoidable, it's still a common complaint among interviewers.
+Gary McKraken, author of “Successful Interview Tips, Techniques and Methods for Job Seekers and Career Changers,” suggests, “Do a spot of reconnaissance first so you know where [the company] is, how to get there, where to park or what the public transport links are.”

-If you are delayed for some reason and will be at least seven minutes late, show respect by calling the company and asking whether you should attend or reschedule if you will be more than 10 minutes late.
+If you are delayed for some reason and will be at least seven minutes late, show respect by calling the company and asking whether you should attend or reschedule.

 5. Know Your Interviewers